pulumi/docs/content/resources/creating-a-cost-aware-culture-aws/index.md

     title: "Creating a Cost Aware Culture to Drive Cloud Optimization"
     # URL for embedding a URL for ungated webinars.
     youtube_url: "https://www.youtube.com/embed/KaMYF017qlQ"
-    # URL for creating a listing in our podcast XML feed.
-    podcast_file_name: "creating-a-cost-aware-culture-to-drive-cloud-optimization.mp3"
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
     sortable_date: 2020-10-08T10:00:00-07:00
     # Duration of the webinar.